Global Debauchery in Ireland & Northern Ireland

 We arrived in Dublin after many hours of flying, having been routed and re-routed.
 We almost missed flights, and somehow I ended up in Spain without legal entry.
 To the best of my memory, we’d been haphazardly rushed through TSA in Philadelphia and, when we arrived in Madrid, only my husband’s ticket had actually been re-routed in the airline system.

 The flight attendants and TSA basically shoved me on an international flight, for which I had no legitimate ticket.
 By all accounts, I was supposedly already in London.
 Needless to say, we were relieved when we finally arrived in Dublin for a couple days.
 We rented a car and planned to road-trip the island.

 It was Obama’s presidential inauguration and, when we got in the rental car, we found that almost every radio station was reporting on the United States’ first African-American president.
 We were even more surprised to find on an evening walk that Irish citizens were actively celebrating the event in the streets.

 We stopped at a bar in the midst of the hooplah, where my husband attempted to order a scotch.
 The barkeep adamantly denied the request, insisting he drink Irish whiskey, and gave him a glass of Paddy, the cheapest whiskey to be found.

-That night, our first night in Ireland, we heard the cheering until we drifted to sleep.
+That night, the first of our quirky nights out in Dublin, we heard the cheering until we drifted to sleep.
 All down the length of Grafton Street and the River Liffey.
 The realization that our nation’s politics extended far beyond the borders of our own country was one that we’d take with us on all our future journeys.

 A Snowy Glenariff Forest Park